Course

 • The operation of external and internal influences on correctional facilities

-5. Classification, Case Management and Treatment
+5. Classification, Case Management, and Treatment

 • The classification process

-• The problem of measuring treatment success
+• Challenges of measuring treatment success

 • The delivery of correctional treatment

-6. Intermediate Sanctions and Community-Based Corrections
+6. Alternative Sanctions and Community-Based Corrections

-• Types of community-based programs
+• Philosophy, justification, and importance of community-based programs

-• Controversies surrounding community programs
+• Controversies surrounding alternative and community-based sanctions

 7. Current Issues and Challenges for Reform such as: